vesoft-inc/nebula/docs/manual-doc/functions-and-operators/set-operations.md

 ## INTERSECT

-Operation `INTERSECT` returns the intersection of two sets A and B (denoted by A ⋂ B), if the elements belongs both to set A and set B.
+Operator `INTERSECT` returns the intersection of two sets A and B (denoted by A ⋂ B), if the elements belong both to set A and set B.

 ```
 <left> INTERSECT <right>